Research proposals

 After submission

 The research proposal you submit is the start of the research process.
-Once you are accepted onto a PhD programme, you will refine and develop your original proposal as your knowledge grows and regular discussions begin with your supervisory team.
+Once you are accepted onto a postgraduate research programme, you will refine and develop your original proposal as your knowledge grows and regular discussions begin with your supervisory team.